Superdiffusive and Subdiffusive Exceptional Times in the Dynamical Discrete Web

-Letting $E_n:=\{ \tau \in [0,1] : \; \cap_{k=0}^n C_k^{\tau} \text{ occurs}\}$, \eqref{thmp4} then implies $\Prob ( \cap_{n=0}^{\infty} \{E_n \neq \emptyset \} ) \geq p>0$.
+Letting $E_n:=\{ \tau \in [0,1] : \; \bigcap_{k=0}^n C_k^{\tau} \text{ occurs}\}$, \eqref{thmp4} then implies $\Prob ( \bigcap_{n=0}^{\infty} \{E_n \neq \emptyset \} ) \geq p>0$.
 Notice that the $E_n$ are decreasing in $n$.
-So if the $E_n$ were closed, this would imply $\Prob ( (\cap_{n=0}^{\infty} E_n) \neq \emptyset ) \geq p>0$ and \eqref{C}, and thus Theorem \ref{thm1}, would follow.
+So if the $E_n$ were closed, this would imply $\Prob ( (\bigcap_{n=0}^{\infty} E_n) \neq \emptyset ) \geq p>0$ and \eqref{C}, and thus Theorem \ref{thm1}, would follow.

 Unfortunately, the $E_n$ are not closed.
-This is handled as in \cite{OP},\cite{OP2}(Lemma 3.2) by noting that the $E_n$ are nested collections of intervals, and their endpoints must be switching times for some arrow in $\mathcal{W}$ or $\hat{\mathcal{W}}$.
-There are only countably many switching times, and the locations of an arrow's switching times are independent of the configuration of the rest of the arrows.
-This means that $\mathcal{W}(\tau)$ and $\hat{\mathcal{W}}(\tau)$ are distributed as discrete webs for all switching times, $\tau$.
+This is handled as in \cite{OP},\cite{OP2}(Lemma 3.2) by noting that the $E_n$ are nested collections of intervals, and their endpoints must correspond to clock rings at some site in $\mathcal{W}$ or $\hat{\mathcal{W}}$.
+The dynamics are stationary and there are only countably many clock rings.
+Furthermore, the locations of the clock rings at a given site are independent of all other arrows' directions, and when a site's clock rings its arrow is re-sampled according to an independent, $p=1/2$ Bernoulli random variable.
+So conditioned on $\tau$ being a clock ring both $\mathcal{W}(\tau)$ and $\hat{\mathcal{W}}(\tau)$ are distributed as DW's.
+An important consequence of this discussion is that if an event has probability zero of occurring in a pair of DW's, then there is probability zero that this event will occur at any clock ring for the pair of DyDW's ($\mathcal{W}$, $\hat{\mathcal{W}}$).
 This will imply that, almost surely: